 Martin Collins, suggesting that we live in a negative, enervating time, indicates that we can have contentment just like the apostle Paul expressed in his letter to the Philippians, a letter in which he thanked the Philippians for their generosity and revealed his secret for having contentment amid negative circumstances. …

-John Reid observes that many people live in a state of discontent.
-Ironically, what they set their hearts upon (wealth, power, influence) often displaces the love for family and a relationship with God.
-True riches consist of godly character coupled with contentment- a by-product of obedience.
-Contentment (an inner quality) does …
+Many people live in a state of discontent.
+Tragically, what they set their hearts upon often displaces the love for family and a relationship with God.

 Having anxiety, foreboding and fretting about food, clothing, and shelter, or being distressed about the future, demonstrates a gross lack of faith.